 Bay Cities Construction has been a California licensed contractor for more than 15 years.
 We pride ourselves as your learning center when considering a major construction project.
-Bay Cities Construction has published many articles about Soft story retro fitting in Los Angeles and Santa Monica, CA. Los Angeles now has the nation's toughest earthquake safety rules.
+Bay Cities Construction has published many articles about Soft story retrofitting in Los Angeles and Santa Monica, CA. You can click here to access them.
+Los Angeles now has the nation's toughest earthquake safety rules.

 Los Angeles City Soft Story retrofit Ordinance 183893 and 184081 detail which structures are affected.
 You can download our compiled all you need to know which includes the ordinances.

 The weakest parts of the building are structurally reinforced to be able to resist seismic movement during an earthquake.
 In many cases structural steel connectors and I-beams are used.
 In most cases glue-lam beams and steel connection hardware are used to carry strengthen the weak sections of a structure.

 “What happens after a magnitude 7.8 earthquake according to the California ShakeOut Scenario?